PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 So what's your interpretation now of US policy towards Taiwan?

 ### Audrey Tang:
-It is obviously to deter expansionism by authoritarian regimes by making it clear, as I mentioned, that the cost will be insurmountable if they even consider...
+It is obviously to deter expansionism by authoritarian regimes by making it clear, as I mentioned, that the cost will be insurmountable if they even consider annexation...

 ### Zeinab Badawi:
 Do you see a shift in policy?
 Do you see an abandonment of that strategic ambiguity in favor of a more robust approach?